 - The University of Florida is a top-10 public research university, according to the 2020 U.S. News & World Report Best Colleges rankings.

-- Among public universities, UF is tied for No. 8 with the Georgia Institute of Technology.
+- Among public universities, UF is tied for No. 7 with the University of California – Santa Barbara.

 - UF is the highest-ranked university in Florida.